sdc-china/IDA-doc/_posts/2018-10-09-administration-team-configuration.md

 ## Remove process apps from a team

-  1. Click server and the right table of modal lists the process apps which are under the server and belong to the team.
+  1. Click a server, and the right table of the modal lists the process apps which are under the server and belong to the team.

   2. Select process apps in the right table and click ![][administrator_remove_button] to remove process apps from the team.

-  3. After finishing step 2, the selected server in step 1 will be selected in the left modal and the removed process apps will in the lists which belong to the server but do not belong to the team.
+  3. After finishing step 2, the selected server in step 1 will be selected in the left modal, and the removed process apps will appear in the lists which belong to the server but do not belong to the team.

 ## Assign selenium grids to a team/ Remove selenium grids from a team